miracum/clearly-sigident/Readme.md

   + glmnet (grid search for best alpha and lambda)
 - Identification of prognostic signatures

-## Installation
+# Installation

-You can install the development version of *sigident* with:
+You can install *sigident* with the following commands in R:

 ``` r
 options('repos' = 'https://ftp.fau.de/cran/')